 Where applicable, we indicate whether and why you must provide us with your Personal Data, as well as the consequences of failing to do so.
 If you do not provide Personal Data when requested, you may not be able to benefit from our Services if that information is necessary to provide you with the service or if we are legally required to collect it.

-- Personal Data Provided by You: You may provide us with your Personal Data (e.g. your name and address as part of a request for information) via our website www.rdc.com.
+- Personal Data Provided by You: You may provide us with your Personal Data (e.g. your name and address as part of a request for information, or information that you submit as part of a job application – see ‘Working with RDC below’) via our website rdc.com.